Chapter VI: Student Code of Conduct

 Post-Enrollment and Post-Graduation Outcomes: A student who violates the Student Code of Conduct or whose case is pending, but who graduates, withdrawals from the University, or leaves the university before completing assigned outcomes, is subject to (a) revocation of degree awarded, (b) withholding of the diploma or transcript for any degree, or (c) having outcomes(s) imposed as a condition of re-enrollment at the University (d) student account holds.

-Note: When allegations are brought forth involving a graduating student within the final 20 calendar days of school, the Associate Director for Student Conduct may remove the student from social and/or residential privileges, such as the privilege of living on campus, participating UNCSA events, and the Commencement Ceremony until a Case Resolution Meeting can be held.
+Note: When allegations are brought forth involving a graduating student within the final 20 calendar days of school, the Director for Student Conduct may remove the student from social and/or residential privileges, such as the privilege of living on campus, participating UNCSA events, and the Commencement Ceremony until a Case Resolution Meeting can be held.
 When such an action is taken, an appropriate Case Resolution Meeting of the charges against a suspended student shall be held as promptly as possible thereafter.

 Alcohol or Other Drug Infractions (for complete Alcohol and Drug Policy, including outcome information, see Appendix A)